-In 2006, the U.S. Department of Housing and Urban Development issued a determination of noncompliance against the City of Jacksonville and its subrecipients for failure to comply with the requirements of Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C 1701u) and the implementation of regulations found at 24 CFR Part 135.
-Specifically, HUD found that the City failed to comply with the terms of a 1995 binding resolution.
+In 2006, the U.S. Department of Housing and Urban Development issued a determination of noncompliance against the City of Jacksonville and its subrecipients for failure to comply with the requirements of Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+1701u) and the implementation of regulations found at 24 CFR Part 135.
+Specifically, HUD found that the City of Jacksonville failed to comply with the terms of a 1995 binding resolution.

 In January of 2009, HUD issued an Imposed Resolution to the City for the purpose of addressing these requirements.
 The City agreed to make every effort to ensure that all of the terms of the resolution were met.
-The duration of the agreement is for three (3) years from the date of the Imposed Resolution.
-The City has since revised its Section 3 Plan to include strategies for monitoring, reporting, and record keeping.
-These strategies will be implemented to ensure effective oversight of sub-recipients.
+The Imposed Resolution was to expire in January 2012.
+The City has since revised its Section 3 Plan to include strategies for solicitations, notifications, monitoring, reporting, and effective record keeping.
+These strategies have been implemented and will continue to be enforced and monitored to ensure responsibility of the Section 3 program.